couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 })
 ```

-> [!NOTE]
+> **INFORMATION**
 >Swift Developers should review the [Couchbase Lite SDK documentation for Swift](https://docs.couchbase.com/couchbase-lite/current/swift/replication.html#introduction) prior to making decisions on how to setup the replicator.
 >

 ### addTask function

-The [addTask method](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/DatabaseService.swift#L176) was  implemented to add a task to the CouchbaseLite Database using JSON serialization.
+The [addTask function](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/DatabaseService.swift#L176) was created to add a task to the CouchbaseLite Database using JSON serialization.
 The method is shown below:

 ```swift
 guard let collection = taskCollection